 It’s crucial to defend your personal interests when your employer gives you tasks that aren’t part of your job description.
 To handle your additional obligations, think about these options:

 - Examine the circumstance and choose your objectives.

 Not every employee who is performing tasks that are not part of their job description has the same objective.
 You might be motivated to keep putting in the extra time if it would give you more clout when you ask for a raise or promotion or if it will help you learn new abilities that will help you advance.

 Alternatively, you can choose to reassign the tasks to employees whose job descriptions are more appropriate for the work.
 Both methods can be effective, but before choosing one, it’s crucial to understand your objectives for the new responsibilities.

 6. Employees Are Not Paid Well

 Employees may feel that their bosses are unfair when it comes to pay.
-Employees will dislike a boss who gives them less than what they think is fair and equal opportunity for raises, promotions, and other benefits.
+They will dislike a boss who gives them less than what they think is fair and equal opportunity for raises, promotions, and other benefits.

 When employees start noticing this kind of behavior from the boss, they’ll begin to question his motives as an employer, leading to resentment.

 Employees generally like their bosses when they are allowed to get to know them.
-However, there is a wide range of reasons people can dislike their boss, and these include being micromanaged or not having enough freedom in the workplace.
+However, there are a wide range of reasons people can dislike their boss, and these include being micromanaged or not having enough freedom in the workplace.

 If you want your employees to be happy at work, try giving them more autonomy over what they do on a day-to-day basis.
 This will give your team members the chance to feel empowered and engaged, leading to increased productivity across the board.